minjay/ICSS/README.md

 Detection of variance changepoints of a time series by Iterated Cumulative Sum of Squares (ICSS) algorithm (Matlab code)

 # Description
-A Matlab implementation of the ICSS algorithm in the paper: Use of Cumulative Sums of Squares for Retrospective Detection of Changes of Variance.
-It has been used in the Simulation study and empirical test of paper Portfolio management with robustness in both prediction and decision: A mixture model based learning approach.
+Check *Use of Cumulative Sums of Squares for Retrospective Detection of Changes of Variance*.

 # Example